Siege of Amiens (1597): Attempted relief

-On 10 September Caraffa was informed that two Spanish relief armies were under way: one under Archduke Albert and the other under Peter Ernst I von Mansfeld-Vorderort consisting of over 25,000 men which included veteran Tercios.
+On 10 September, Caraffa was informed that two Spanish relief armies were under way: one under Archduke Albert and the other under Peter Ernst I von Mansfeld-Vorderort consisting of over 25,000 men which included veteran Tercios.
 Charles, Duke of Mayenne, was able to convince Henry IV and Biron not to confront the huge relief army, but to remain in the entrenchments knowing they were outnumbered nearly two-to-one if in open battle.
 This strategy would be successful, and Mansfeld's force appeared six miles below Amiens on 18 September upon the banks of the Somme.

 Von Mansfeld was the first to arrive, on 20 September, and he launched an immediate attack on the entrenched French camps and then the English camp but all were repelled, inflicting huge losses.
-In the latter attack Arthur Chichester, 1st Baron Chichester, was wounded in the shoulder but was knighted by the French king for his valour.
+In the latter attack, Arthur Chichester, 1st Baron Chichester, was wounded in the shoulder but was knighted by the French king for his valour.

 The Archduke Albert had arrived the following day bringing in all troops he could muster, hoping to break the encirclement.
-On hearing of Mansfeld's difficulty he immediately ordered a discharge of his whole artillery in order to make it known to the besieged that succour was at hand.
-After passing the abbey of Bettancourt Albert attempted to throw a bridge over the river Somme below the village of Longpre but due to poor weather and rising waters he resolved to find another way.
-Eventually the southern bank was reached but soon after the Spanish were driven back after having been battered by French artillery fire and were forced to withdraw to the other bank.
+On hearing of Mansfeld's difficulty, he immediately ordered a discharge of his whole artillery in order to make it known to the besieged that succour was at hand.
+After passing the abbey of Bettancourt, Albert attempted to throw a bridge over the river Somme below the village of Longpre but due to poor weather and rising waters he resolved to find another way.
+Eventually the southern bank was reached, but soon after the Spanish were driven back after having been battered by French artillery fire and were forced to withdraw to the other bank.

-Another attack was planned for the next day but on observing the French and English force in the strengthened trenches Albert decided not to risk further heavy losses.
+Another attack was planned for the next day, but on observing the French and English force in the strengthened trenches, Albert decided not to risk further heavy losses.
 Although the relief army under Von Mansfeld and Albert had more numbers than the Anglo-French, their morale was low.
 After being consistently repelled with heavy losses and with rumours of mutiny and dissent in the ranks, the Archduke decided the situation was hopeless.
 He ordered the attack cancelled and decided to withdraw in good order.

 The king immediately followed with the greater part of his army so that the Spaniards were constantly harassed but the Archduke avoided battle and withdrew quickly under the cover of darkness.
 The king then turned his attention back to the citadel of Amiens.

 Surrender

 Henry could now see the Spanish position was hopeless, and not long after the archduke's retreat he summoned Caraffa to surrender.
-Caraffa reluctantly agreed—negotiations for the surrender of the city began soon after; it was signed on 25 September.
+Caraffa reluctantly agreed and negotiations for the surrender of the city began soon after.
+It was signed on 25 September.

 Henry granted the garrison an honourable capitulation and reviewed the surrender of the Spanish forces.